chimu00/-NEW-BO4-Practice-Tool/README.md

 zm_zodt8

     free_kraken: Start the game on the poop deck, where the free kraken egg is.
 You will get notified every time you enter or leave the path for the free kraken.
+    Planets: start in the engine room with everything you need to start picking up the elements and start planets
+    Boss: starts the match in the bossfight

 zm_escape